Who I Am

 Most fundamentally, I’m a follower of Jesus as he is revealed in the Bible.
 When really engaged on its own terms, the Bible grasps the knotty complexity of the human condition like no other account of life, the universe and everything.

 The Biblical view of reality is often caricatured by those who have barely engaged with it, but what it presents is a true paradigm shift.
 It reveals a way of seeing our identity, our agency, our will, and our purpose which has roots far deeper than the bland individualism of Western late-Modernity, an individualism which ironically ends up in a form of homogeneity.
 The Bible presents ultimate truth not as a sterile fact, but as personal: incarnate in the person of Jesus.

-Jesus’ death and resurrection grounds all that is good, true and beautiful somewhere other than the shifting relativism and self-determination which exhaust and demean us.
+Jesus’ death and resurrection grounds all that is good, true and beautiful somewhere other than the exhausting and demeaning relativism and self-determination of our secular age.
 We are fully known, with all our flaws and failures, and yet accepted: a paradigm of undeserved, sacrificial, other-centred love.

 What This Site is For

-In a world of fevered and polarised opinion, I want my life to stand in some small way for a different perspective: seeking synthesis and harmony across reason and imagination, enquiry and creativity; honesty and compassion; conviction and dialogue; truth and humility.
+In a world of fevered and polarised opinion, I want to stand in some small way for a different perspective: seeking synthesis and harmony across reason and imagination, enquiry and creativity; honesty and compassion; conviction and dialogue; truth and humility.

-These is much more to say: this site is my way of slowly expanding on these issues as I wrestle with the complexity of life in this world.
+These is much more to say: what I do here is a way of slowly expanding on these issues as I wrestle with the complexity of life in this world.